-For the past few trips I’ve taken I’ve been keeping track of my travel expenses, via an excel spreadsheet (cool, right?).
-Last year I shared a budget breakdown for Oslo, Norway.
+For the past few trips I’ve taken, I’ve been keeping track of my travel expenses, via an excel spreadsheet (cool, right?).
+Previously I shared a budget breakdown for Oslo, Norway.
 Today I’m sharing my budget breakdown for San Francisco.
 I went with two friends to celebrate our collective 35th birthdays.
-We landed in San Francisco on the afternoon of May 5, and left early the afternoon of May 10.
+We landed in San Francisco on the afternoon of May 5 and left early the afternoon of May 10.
 San Francisco has become one of the most expensive cities (to live) in the US.
 Does this translate to a pricey trip?
 Let’s find out.

-Note: Prices in this budget are in Canadian dollars, unless otherwise noted.
+Note: Prices in this budget are in Canadian $.
 You can visit xe.com to see prices in your local currency.

-We decided to stay a hostel close to downtown.
-We booked a 4 bed dorm with an ensuite (only taking 3 beds of course).
+We decided to stay in a hostel close to downtown.
+We booked a 4-bed dorm (only taking 3 beds of course).
 Our room had it’s own private bathroom.
 We each paid $37.64 for a deposit for the room (or more accurately for the beds).

 My one friend convinced us to buy an Explorer Pass from Costco.
-This let us pick four different attractions to visit for $100 Canadian.
-We used it for a 2-day hop on/off tour with Big Bus ($67), a Bridge 2 Bridge Cruise ($60), the California Academy of Sciences ($41), and The Walt Disney Family Museum ($33).
-Without this pass those attractions would have cost over $200, so it was a great deal.
+This allowed us to pick four different attractions to visit for $100 Canadian.
+We used it for a 2-day hop-on/off tour with Big Bus ($67), a Bridge 2 Bridge Cruise ($60), the California Academy of Sciences ($41), and The Walt Disney Family Museum ($33).
+Without this pass, those attractions would have cost over $200, so it was a great deal.
 We also decided to pre-buy tickets for Alcatraz, which cost $54.30 per person.

-I bought travel insurance for $20 (always get travel insurance), and a US simcard for my phone for $10.45.
-I also purchased a data plan for the simcard with Roam Mobility for $21.95.
-Unfortunately, during our trip the plan did not work, but customer service refunded me the $21.95.
-I’d bought the simcard from a gas station and they offered to send a replacement one if I wanted.
-By that point in the trip it was too late.
+I bought travel insurance for $20 (always get travel insurance), and a US sim card for my phone for $10.45.
+I also purchased a data plan with Roam Mobility for $21.95.
+Unfortunately, during our trip, the plan did not work, but customer service refunded me the $21.95.
+I’d bought the sim card from a gas station and they offered to send a replacement one if I wanted.
+By that point in the trip, it was too late.

 Return flights: $326.87